 In the second issuance under the Programme, EBRD invested EUR 40 million.

 In the first issuance of MREL-eligible Senior Preferred Bonds under the Programme, EBRD invested EUR 18 million.

 Total Project Cost

-The size of the first issuance under the Programme was EUR 350 million and the size of the second issuance under the Programme was EUR 300 million.
+The size of the first issuance under the Programme was EUR 350 million, the size of the second issuance was EUR 300 million, and the size of the first issuance of MREL-eligible Senior Preferred bonds was EUR 300 million.
 The total size of the Programme is EUR 3 billion.

 Environmental and Social Summary

 Categorised FI (ESP 2014).
 Due diligence has shown that Luminor Bank (Luminor) has designated staff in each country responsible for oversight of Environmental & Social issues, and whilst they do not have a formal Environmental and Social Management System in place Luminor does have a Corporate Social Responsibility Policy which set out it's E&S policy commitments.
 For this transaction Luminor will be required to comply with PRs 2, 4 and 9 and submit Annual E&S Reports to the Bank on implementation of the E&S requirements and compliance with the PRs.
 To support their implementation of the EBRD's PRs, Luminor has been provided with guidance on how to implement PRs 2 and 4 as well as the E&S Due Diligence Toolkit; EBRD's E&S Risk Management Procedures for Corporate, SME and Micro Lending; access to the EBRD's E&S e-Learning training programme and to EBRD's sub-sectoral industry guidelines.

 Technical Cooperation and Grant Financing

 +372 628 3300